klimaviu/Covid19/Final_project-git.md

   - Japan overall has more cases but the growth was slower and more controlled at the beggining unlike in South Korea.
-  - More people died at the beggining in South Korea where in Japan the majority of deaths accured in later periods.
+  - More people died at the begining in South Korea where in Japan the majority of deaths accured in later periods.
 Similar trend is for recoveries.
   - The R trend is almost completely inverted between these two